USGS-R/WQ-Review/README.md

 ### Step 1
 You need to setup a user Data Source Name (User DSN).

 On 64bit Windows 7 and 8, run "C:/Windows/SysWOW64/odbcad32.exe".

 On 32bit Windows 7 and 8, run "C:/Windows/System32/odbcad32.exe".

+On 64bit Windows 10, in an explore window, paste "Control Panel/All Control Panel Items/Administrative Tools" and select "ODBC Data Sources (32-bit)"

 In the User DSN tab, if you do not see a connection with the same name as your NWIS server of interest, you must add a new connection.
 Click "Add" on the right.